Lane Kenworthy, The Good Society

 Think of the income distribution as a ladder with five rungs, with each rung representing a fifth of the population.
 In a society with equal opportunity, every person would have a 20% chance of landing on each of the five rungs and hence a 60% chance of landing on the middle rung or a higher one.
 The reality is quite different.
 An American born into a family in the bottom fifth of incomes between the mid-1960s and the mid-1980s has roughly a 30% chance of reaching the middle fifth or higher in adulthood, whereas an American born into the middle fifth has a 66% chance of ending up in the middle fifth or higher and one born into the top fifth has an 80% chance.7

 Figure 2 offers a more precise way to see the degree of inequality of opportunity.
-It uses data from a large sample of Americans born since 1970 and their parents.
-On the horizontal axis is the parents’ income rank — their income relative to the incomes of other parents.
-On the vertical axis is the average income ranking of the children of those parents when the children are in young adulthood.
+It uses data from a large sample of Americans born in the years 1978-83 and their parents.
+On the horizontal axis is the parents’ income rank — their income relative to the incomes of other parents — when the children were in their late teens.
+On the vertical axis is the average income ranking of the children of those parents when the children are in their 30s.
 The dot farthest to the left, for instance, shows the average income rank of children whose parents were in the lowest income percentile.

 In a society with perfectly equal opportunity, the data points in this chart would form a flat line — children’s income position in adulthood would, on average, be the same no matter what their parents’ income was.
 Instead we see a line that slopes sharply upward.
 Among people whose parents were on the bottom rungs of the income ladder, the average income ranking in young adulthood is relatively low.
 Among those whose parents were in the middle, the average is in the middle.
 And persons whose parents’ income was at the high end tend to end up at the high end themselves.

-The causes of this stark inequality of opportunity are multiple and interlinked, from genes to family structure to parenting to household income to neighborhood to schooling and more.
+The causes of inequality of opportunity are multiple and interlinked, from genes to family structure to parenting to household income to neighborhood to schooling and more.

-Children in low-income homes tend to start behind right from birth, due to differences in genetics and developments in utero.8
+Children in low-income homes tend to start behind right from birth, due to differences in genetics and what happens in utero.8 Mothers’ consumption of alcohol, smoking, poor diet, exposure to lead, and stress can adversely affect babies’ development during the nine months of pregnancy.

 Poorer children are less likely to grow up in a home with both of their original parents, and such kids tend to fare worse on a host of outcomes, from school completion to staying out of prison to earning more in adulthood.9